SarayDevs/SarayDevs/README.md

   ![Banner](https://github.com/user-attachments/assets/99d795c0-0dad-4428-9492-ada7e59413fc)

   # About Me:
-⚡ I am an intern at the Corporacion Gimnasio los Almendros, I completed my internship in April. 📅.
+⚡ I was an intern at the Corporacion Gimnasio los Almendros, I completed my internship in April. 📅.
 In this corporation I made a database for the library from scratch.
 I also made educational software 🏫📚 in a group of 3 using Godot Engine in which I was in charge of a large part of the code and part of the illustrations, including the background of the main menu.
 I am actively looking for a remote job ⭐ from my city, Cúcuta. 📌 I am currently working on a facial recognition and AI assistant software that uses Java as its primary language.
 After this project, I will make a simple mobile software using Flutter. call me!<br>